DominikaJanczyszyn/SocketsAndBroadcast.github.io/README.md

 ## Exercise
 <p>Below is a UML of the classes needed.
 Please note the UML diagram may not be complete, and you're welcome to add to it as needed.</p>

-##### Before starting make sure that you have completed the previous learning path, that can be found [here](https://github.com/OliwierWijas/OliwierWijas.github.io/blob/main/Workshops2.md)
+#### <span style="color: green;"> Before starting make sure that you have completed the previous learning path, that can be found [here](https://github.com/OliwierWijas/OliwierWijas.github.io/blob/main/Workshops2.md)

-##### Also remember that even though we give you the full implementation of the needed classes, you can still ask questions if something is unclear to you, especially about the new topics including: the Observer pattern, the State pattern, and the MVVM pattern.
+#### Also remember that even though we give you the full implementation of the needed classes, you can still ask questions if something is unclear to you, especially about the new topics including: the Observer pattern, the State pattern, and the MVVM pattern.

 ### Step 1 - Adding Json to Maven